 Thurton C of E Primary Protocol for the spending of the Pupil Premium Grant

 This protocol has been written by the governor responsible for the spending of pupil premium and head teacher after research and analysis into the best value use and areas of spend for the most impact.
 Documents such as the Sutton Trust Education Endowment Foundation Toolkit and the Ofsted Pupil Premium Analysis and Challenge tools for schools were used as part of the analysis, as well as looking at how other schools were using this grant.
 The following protocol has been developed to ensure that everyone in the school community has a good understanding of the order of spending of this ever increasing and significant amount of money.
-Analysis of the impact of the spending is completed Termly and is shared with the governors at their meetings and discussed at meetings with the School Improvement Partner.
+Analysis of the impact of the spending is completed Termly and is shared with the governors at their meetings.

 - Specific targeted support for small group tuition and early years intervention – Phonics

 - Any other area as identified through specific data analysis and teacher analysis of progress.

 - Specific equipment identified through data analysis e.g. Maths games for homework – increase parental involvement Literacy – reading system, book banded phonic books

 - Peripatetic or whole class learning music instrument

 - Theatre group visits to school – including pantomine